NixOS/nixpkgs/doc/build-helpers/fetchers.chapter.md

   _Default value:_ `""`.

 `name` (String; _optional_)
-: Name of the downloaded file when saved in the Nix store.
+: The symbolic name of the downloaded file when saved in the Nix store.
   See [](#sec-pkgs-fetchers-fetchurl-file-naming) for details on how the name of the file is decided.

   _Default value:_ `""`.

 `pname` (String; _optional_)
-: The base name of the downloaded file, which will be combined with `version` to form the name of the downloaded file when saved in the Nix store.
+: A base name, which will be combined with `version` to form the symbolic name of the downloaded file when saved in the Nix store.
   See [](#sec-pkgs-fetchers-fetchurl-file-naming) for details on how the name of the file is decided.

   :::{.note}